 When to Contact a Medical Professional

 A subdural hematoma is a medical emergency.
-Call 911 or your local emergency number, or go to an emergency room after a head injury.
+Call 911 or the local emergency number, or go to an emergency room after a head injury.
 Do not delay.

 Spinal injuries often occur with head injuries, so try to keep the person's neck still if you must move them before help arrives.

 Always use safety equipment at work and play to reduce your risk for a head injury.
 For example, use hard hats, bicycle or motorcycle helmets, and seat belts.
 Older individuals should be particularly careful to avoid falls.

 Subdural hemorrhage; Traumatic brain injury - subdural hematoma; TBI - subdural hematoma; Head injury - subdural hematoma